Shout It Out Loud (Kiss song): Legacy

 "Shout It Out Loud" is widely regarded as one of the band's best songs.
 In 2014, Paste ranked the song number five on their list of the 20 greatest Kiss songs, and in 2019, Louder Sound ranked the song number 11 on their list of the 40 greatest Kiss songs.
 It was listed as the 27th single of '76 in Canada.

 A 2007 re-recording of the song by the band is featured on the music/rhythm video game Guitar Hero 5.
 The song is featured in the movie Detroit Rock City and appears on the soundtrack for the movie.
 The cast of Glee covered the song in the episode "Theatricality".
 The male part of the group (excluding Kurt Hummel) were also dressed as Kiss members.
 The song was also featured in a What's New, Scooby-Doo? episode "A Scooby-Doo Halloween".
 The song was featured in the trailer for the sixth season of the Netflix TV series Cobra Kai.

 The song was covered several times.
 In 1978 by James Last, in 1998 by Pretty Boy Floyd and Zeke.
 The all-female band Crucified Barbara covered the song in 2006 and Stryper released a cover of the song on their 2011 cover album The Covering.
 Erik Grönwall, the 2009 winner of the Swedish Idol covered the song on his eponymous debut album.
 While it was not released as a single, the song charted on Sverigetopplistan, reaching number 49.
 Grönwall also performed the song on Swedish Idol.
 It was covered by The Yellow Monkey for the Jigoku no Shōsan: Kiss Tribute in Japan (地獄の賞賛－KISS TRIBUTE IN JAPAN－) album in 1998, Lemmy's cover appears on 2004's Spin the Bottle: An All-Star Tribute to Kiss, Sack Trick with Iron Maiden's Bruce Dickinson covered the song for the 2005 Sheep in KISS Make Up album, and Keri Kelli's cover appears on Lick It Up – A Millennium Tribute to Kiss from 2008.
+Garth Brooks performed the song at the Kennedy Center Honors in 2025.
 A biopic film of the same name is set for a 2024 release on Netflix.

-The number 1 KISS podcast, Shout It Out Loudcast, takes its name from the song as well.
+The number 1 Kiss podcast, Shout It Out Loudcast, takes its name from the song as well.
 The hosts were going to name the podcast after Shandi, but decided to go with Shout It Out Loud instead.